Skip to main content

 • Farmers market sites

 It is important that a sponsor adequately evaluate the needs and resources of the area they hope to serve before making final plans for site operations.
-Online mapping and other data tools can be used to locate high-need, eligible areas and potential sites, such as libraries, schools, museums, and low-income housing units.
+Online mapping and other data tools, like the USDA Capacity Builder Map External link opens in new window or tab., can be used to locate high-need, eligible areas and potential sites, such as libraries, schools, museums, and low-income housing units.

 Sponsors have a choice of either having their summer meals vended, or preparing the meals themselves, or both.
 The following explains these choices.